MattBabbage/Clean-Microservice-Showcase/README.md

 **Does not include:**

-- Authentication ❌ - Avoid overcomplication/Not in spec
+- Authentication ❌ - Avoid overcomplication
-- Authorization ❌ - Avoid overcomplication/Not in spec
+- Authorization ❌ - Avoid overcomplication
 - IP from HTTP Context ❌ - More difficult to demonstrate and debug.